DeloitteDigitalDC/REX/README.md

 [View the video.](https://vimeo.com/132462802) (A lower resolution version of the video is located in the repository [here](https://github.com/DeloitteDigitalDC/REX/blob/master/evidence/media/18F-Proposal-720p.mp4))

-## GSA/18F Agile Delivery Services – Deloitte Digital Response
+## GSA/18F Agile Delivery Services – Deloitte Digital Approach

 At Deloitte Digital, we have a core belief that great design doesn’t just happen.
 Ideas alone are common.
-It takes discipline, research, and relentlessly talented and creative minds to make insights into something tangible that we can build, test, and iterate.
+It takes discipline, research, and relentlessly talented and creative minds to make insights into something tangible that we can build, test, and iterate on.
 In this section, we will describe our approach towards building the prototype for the GSA Agile Delivery Services BPA.

 This approach helped the White House.
 It assisted [TOMs](http://www.deloittedigital.com/work/case_study/toms) going global.
 It helped [Intel](http://www.deloittedigital.com/work/case_study/intel) be more agile.